 Conventional accidents are random and unexpected.
 Therefore, they are considered as part of the planning process and quantified using statistical analyses based on the distance travelled.
 In 2009, the Ontario Ministry of Transportation reported a conventional traffic accident rate of 1.7 collisions per one million kilometres travelled for Ontario (MTO, 2009), one of the lowest rates in North America.
 Accident frequency is proportional to the distance travelled.
-Using a return distance of 36.4 million kilometres, about 62 road collisions have been estimated over the 38-year operating period of the APM facility.
+Using a return distance of 60.4 million kilometres, about 103 road collisions have been estimated over the 38-year operating period of the APM facility.

-6.7.7 Transportation Costs to the Representative Area
+6.7.7 Transportation Costs to Manitouwadge

-This section considers the used nuclear fuel transportation logistics from the existing interim storage sites to a hypothetical APM repository site located in the representative area to estimate transportation costs.
-Existing surface mode transport infrastructure, transport distances from the interim used fuel storage sites to the representative area by road mode for a reference used fuel inventory of 4.6 million bundles are examined.
+This section considers the used nuclear fuel transportation logistics from the existing interim storage sites to a hypothetical APM repository site located near Manitouwadge, Ontario to estimate transportation costs.
+Existing surface mode transport infrastructure and transport distances from the interim used fuel storage sites to Manitouwadge by road mode for a reference used fuel inventory of 4.6 million bundles are examined.

-A summary of the transport costs (based on the APM repository design and cost estimate prepared for financial planning purposes) from the interim used fuel storage sites to a hypothetical APM repository site located in the representative area for road and rail mode of transport is provided in Table 6-6.
-The cost of transporting used nuclear fuel from the seven interim storage sites to the repository site is projected to be approximately \$979 million over the 38-year campaign (in constant 2010 \$).
-The variance is \$104 million under the base case estimate, or 9.6 per cent lower.
+A summary of the transport costs (based on the APM repository design and cost estimate prepared for financial planning purposes) from the interim used fuel storage sites to a hypothetical APM repository site located near Manitouwadge, Ontario for road and rail mode of transport is provided in Table 6-6.
+The cost of transporting used nuclear fuel from the seven interim storage sites to Manitouwadge is projected at \$1.12 billion over the 38-year campaign (in constant 2010 \$).
+The variance is \$40.2 million over the reference case estimate, or 3.7 per cent higher.